2002sairuthvik/sample/README.md

 # SAMPLE REPOSITORY
-this is a smaple repository
+this is a smaple repository.
 we have edited the README file.